 Skip to content

-Structured Workout Format is a JSON format for structured endurance workouts.
-Define a workout once, export to SweatStack, Garmin, Intervals.icu, or other platforms.
+Structured Workout Format (SWF) is a JSON format for structured workouts.
+One schema, four content types, clear field names.
+Define a workout once, export to Garmin, SweatStack, Intervals.icu, or any platform you integrate next.

 {